 - 1 large yellow onion diced

-- 4 cloves garlic minced
+- 4 cloves garlic chopped

 - 16 oz. mushrooms roughly chopped

-- 2 cups frozen corn
+- 2 cups corn frozen or fresh

 - 2 tablespoons chili powder